rancher/docs/content/rancher/v2.x/en/monitoring-alerting/configuration/_index.md

 ### ServiceMonitors

 This CRD declaratively specifies how groups of Kubernetes services should be monitored.
-Any Services in your cluster that match the labels located within the ServiceMonitor selector field will be monitored based on the endpoints specified on the ServiceMonitor.
+Any Services in your cluster that match the labels located within the ServiceMonitor `selector` field will be monitored based on the `endpoints` specified on the ServiceMonitor.
 For more information on what fields can be specified, please look at the [spec](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#servicemonitor) provided by Prometheus Operator.

 For more information about how ServiceMonitors work, refer to the [Prometheus documentation.](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/running-exporters.md)

 ### PodMonitors

 This CRD declaratively specifies how group of pods should be monitored.
-Any Pods in your cluster that match the labels located within the PodMonitor selector field will be monitored based on the podMetricsEndpoints specified on the PodMonitor.
+Any Pods in your cluster that match the labels located within the PodMonitor `selector` field will be monitored based on the `podMetricsEndpoints` specified on the PodMonitor.
 For more information on what fields can be specified, please look at the [spec](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#podmonitorspec) provided by Prometheus Operator.

 # Configuring Alerts or Recording Rules with PrometheusRules

-Customizing the alerts recorded by Prometheus and the configuration of notifiers that should notify users when alerts are triggered will primarily involve creating/modifying PrometheusRules and the Alertmanager config.
+Customizing the alerts recorded by Prometheus and the configuration of notifications based on those alerts will primarily involve creating/modifying PrometheusRules and the Alertmanager Config Secret.

-The Alertmanager needs to be a Secret that exists in the `cattle-monitoring` system namespace in order for that to be used.
+The Alertmanager Config Secret needs to be a Secret that exists in the `cattle-monitoring` system namespace in order for that to be used.
+On deploying the Rancher Monitoring application, a default Secret is automatically created if an existing Secret is not specified as part of the `Chart Options`; however, the Secret created on installing the chart will never be modified / removed on an upgrade / uninstall.

 ### PrometheusRules

-This CRD defines a desired set of Prometheus alerting and/or recording rules.
+This CRD defines a group of Prometheus alerting and/or recording rules.

-Creating the desired alerting rule will involve creating or updating a RuleGroup with your desired alerting rule.
-Each alerting rule needs to:
+To add a group of alerting / recording rules, you should create a PrometheusRule CR the defines a RuleGroup with your desired rules, each specifying:

-- Name the alert
+- The name of the new alert / record
-- Provide a PromQL expression for the alert
+- A PromQL expression for the new alert / record (`expr`)
-- Provide any labels or annotations that need to be sent to Alertmanager on the alert
+- Labels that should be attached to the alert / record that identify it (e.g. cluster name or severity)

-Labels are concise values that identify the alert (e.g. cluster name or severity), while Annotations contain other important pieces of information that need to be displayed when notifying users about an alert (e.g. summary, description, message, runbook URL, etc.).
+- Annotations that encode any additional important pieces of information that need to be displayed on the notification for an alert (e.g. summary, description, message, runbook URL, etc.).
+This field is not required for recording rules.

 For more information on what fields can be specified, please look at the [spec.](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#prometheusrulespec)

-### Recording Rules

-If you would like to add [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) to define a frequently needed or computationally intensive PromQL query that should be stored as a new set of time series, you should create a PrometheusRule.

-Creating the desired recording rule will involve creating or updating a RuleGroup with your desired recording rule.

-Each recording rule needs to:

-- Name the new time series
-- Provide a PromQL expression for the series
-- Provide any labels that need to be added to this series

-For more information on what fields can be specified, please look at [this page.](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/#rule)

 ### Alertmanager Config

 The [Alertmanager Config](https://prometheus.io/docs/alerting/latest/configuration/#configuration-file) Secret contains the configuration of an Alertmanager instance that sends out notifications based on alerts it receives from Prometheus.

-There only needs to be one Alertmanager in the cluster, and when `rancher-monitor` is installed, a default Alertmanager config is created.
+By default, Rancher Monitoring deploys a single Alertmanager onto a cluster that uses a default Alertmanager Config Secret.
+As part of the chart deployment options, you can opt to increase the number of replicas of the Alertmanager deployed onto your cluster that can all be managed using the same underlying Alertmanager Config Secret.

 This Secret should be updated or modified any time you want to: